 Turns off all messages that are not error messages.

 /S is short for /SILENT.

 <DECIMAL number>Sets the hardware stack size for the executable.
-The
+The default is 96MB.

 Sets the version number for the exe or dll.